the-tech-wiz/RollingRuler/README.md

 # RollingRuler
-DTEP 2024 Team 8
+Repository for the Design Thinking and Electronic Prototyping 2024 project, by Team 8.

-Code for the Arduino Nano
+This repository contains code for the Arduino Nano used.